 The benefits of unlimited time off

 - It can increase productivity.
 When an unlimited time-off policy is implemented well, it should not reduce productivity and may even increase it.
-In fact, a year after Indeed rolled out its unlimited time-off policy – during which time employee holiday days increased by 20 percent – the company was still able to significantly increase headcount, open new offices and boost monthly visitors to its website.
+In fact, a year after Indeed rolled out its unlimited time-off policy, during which time employee holiday days increased by 20%, the company was still able to significantly increase headcount, open new offices and boost monthly visitors to its website.

 Convincing employees to take unlimited holiday days

-As more employers embrace the idea that productivity doesn’t just come from hard work but from a balance of work and time off from work, they’re looking at not only implementing new policies but also fostering a shift in their company culture – to one that place a high value on employee happiness and engagement.
-And so, however counter-intuitive it might feel, companies that want to boost employee engagement should encourage workers to take time off.
+As more employers embrace the idea that productivity doesn’t just come from hard work but from a balance of work and time off, they’re looking at not only implementing new policies but also fostering a shift in their company culture, to one that places a high value on employee happiness and engagement.
+However counter-intuitive it might feel, companies that want to boost employee engagement should encourage workers to take time off.
 But while convincing employees to work less might seem like an easy task, in reality, many are reluctant to unplug.
-A recent survey found that 52% of Australians still do work-related tasks while on holiday.
+A recent survey found that Australians have 209 million days of accrued annual leave unused.

 Preventing abuse and keeping up productivity

 Offering an unlimited time-off policy is not for every company.
 It takes resources and commitment to make it work for employees who wish to access it.
 Employers looking to implement such a policy must evaluate whether they’re ready for such a move.
-Here are some things that employers thinking about incorporating an unlimited PTO policy should bear in mind:
+Here are some things that employers thinking about incorporating an unlimited annual leave policy should bear in mind.

 - The company culture must be employee-focused.
 The shift from a traditional holiday plan to one that is open and unlimited has to be supported by a culture that is trusting and values employee autonomy.
 If morale is low, employees are more likely to abuse the system.